 For the boozy couple

 Portland is famous for its many breweries, but the city also has ample distilleries, urban wineries and wine tasting rooms.
 Oenophiles can try a flight at one of Portland’s urban wineries or head out of town for a winery tour.
-If your sweetie would rather sip whiskey, pick up a Portland Distillery Passport and tour some of the city’s finest craft distilleries, including Stone Barn Brandyworks, New Deal and Wild Roots Vodka.
+If your sweetie would rather sip whiskey, pick up a Portland Distillery Passport and tour some of the city’s finest craft distilleries, including Stone Barn Brandyworks, New Deal and Wild Roots Spirits.
 The passport includes tastings, gift cards and maps for both the Central Eastside Distillery Row and the Northwest Distiller’s District.
 Wrap up with happy hour at the east side’s Kachka, or, in Northwest Portland, try Ataula for modernist Spanish fare.

 As far as beer goes, there’s no shortage of beer tours that let you sample the best of the city’s brews in an afternoon.
 For a more hands-on experience, try a tour of Ecliptic or a brewing class at F.H.
 Steinbart Co.